Become a MacRumors Supporter for $50/year with no ads, ability to filter front page stories, and private forums.

 Original poster

-Apple in April 2021 introduced the AirTag after years of rumors and speculation.
-The small circular tag is designed to be attached to items like keys and wallets to allow these accessories to be tracked using Bluetooth right alongside Apple devices in the Find My app.
+Apple first introduced the AirTag in April 2021, and then followed it up with a second-generation version in January 2026.
+The small circular AirTag is designed to be attached to items like keys and wallets to allow these accessories to be tracked using Bluetooth or Ultra Wideband (UWB) right alongside Apple devices in the Find My app.

 Apple_airtag-accessories-042021_big_carousel.jpg.large_.jpg